Monkey Baa Theatre Company Logo

 Monkey Baa Theatre Company: Brand overview

 Founded in 1997, Monkey Baa Theater Company was the brainchild of Eva Di Cesare, Sandra Eldridge, and Tim McGarry.
 Their first production, Thief of the Boogalooogs, was presented at the Glen St Theatre in Sydney.
 Early on, productions such as Warts reached remote Australian communities, helping to expand Monkey Baa’s reach.
-The company’s seven-year tenure at the Seymour Center has been recognized with high honors, including the prestigious Helpmann Award for its production of Hitler’s Daughter.
+The company’s seven-year tenure at the Seymour Center has been recognized with high honors, including the prestigious Helpmann Award for producing Hitler’s Daughter.

 2017, and Eva Di Cesare became the primary artistic director.
 Five years later, Sandra Eldridge chose a new path, ending her 26-year association with Monkey Baa.
-For more than a quarter of a century, the theater company has enriched the lives of 1.6 million young Australians with exciting theatrical productions, and its legacy of creating and touring productions remains undiminished.
+For over a quarter of a century, the theater company has enriched the lives of 1.6 million young Australians with exciting theatrical productions, and its legacy of creating and touring productions remains undiminished.

 Meaning and History